 If you have just completed an in-place upgrade from Octopus 2.6 to a modern version of Octopus Server there will be several folders and files left over that aren't used by newer versions of Tentacle.
 We didn't remove these files in case you needed to roll back.
 Learn about cleaning up after upgrading from Octopus 2.6.

-What Does the Tentacle MSI Actually Do?
+What does the Tentacle MSI do?

 The MSI will stop the Tentacle windows service and remove the application files which are normally stored in your